Flag of Penang: Historical flags

+1952-1957; Flag badge depicting the areca nut palm tree leaved and fructed proper on a mound with a wreath of the colours of the settlement arms adopted on 16 June 1952 by the Settlement Council.

+1957−1959; State of Penang; Another variant of the State Flag of Penang.

 City council flags

-Penang is divided between two local governments.
-The Penang Island City Council administers Penang's capital city of George Town, whilst the Seberang Perai City Council governs Seberang Perai on the Malay Peninsula.
+Penang is divided into two local governments.
+The Penang Island City Council administers Penang's capital city, George Town, and the rest of the island, while the Seberang Perai City Council governs Seberang Perai on the mainland of the Malay Peninsula.